PawelBoe/aclsim/README.md

 - IP address operations: any, host, (wildcard format)
 - Many Port aliases available (see ports.txt)
 - Flags don´t work yet

+some options are available too:

+-h show help
+-s show first match ONLY
+-a show all matches, not only the first ones
+-n show not matching rules and corresponding vectors ONLY -v show verbose output (like using both -a and -n)
+-f filter and print permitted vectors to stdout

 I´m just learning C, meaning that at this stage the program probably contains some bad programming, consider yourself warned..